-Based on information provided by the Client, [4], [5], [6], it is understood that development within Block A will consist of a single five-storey building containing 100 units, one storey of underground parking, surface parking, a stormwater infiltration gallery and a structural retaining wall.
-The finished floor elevation of the parking structure is 258.47 mASL with the finished floor elevation of the ground level to be 262.91 mASL.
-The retaining wall structure height ranges from 0.2 m to 3.9 m depending on the existing topography throughout the Site.
+Based on information provided by the Client, [4], it is understood that development within Block B will consist of a single five-storey building containing 100 to 120 units, one level of underground parking, surface parking, a stormwater infiltration gallery and a structural retaining wall.
+The finished floor elevation of the parking structure is 257.07 mASL with the finished floor elevation of the ground level to be 261.60 mASL.
+The retaining wall structure will be along the south and southeast perimeter of the Site.